bundoski/knowledgeresume/README.md

-# A template with simple animations for showing your knowledge improvement over the years.
+# Created for fun, a simple template that can be used as a knowledge resume to show/update the technologies you have experience in.